19hours/sg-statutes/Acts/Internationally Protected Persons Act.md

 (a) an offence specified in the First Schedule committed to or in relation to an internationally protected person;

-(b) an offence specified in the Second Schedule committed to or in relation to a relevant premises or a vehicle used by an internationally protected person;
+(b) an offence specified in the Second Schedule committed to or in relation to relevant premises or a vehicle used by an internationally protected person;

 (c) an offence under section 4 or 5; or

 (d) an abetment of or a conspiracy or an attempt to commit an offence under paragraph (a), (b) or (c).

+[TSOB Act 2007, s.
+4]

 ### Assistance under Mutual Assistance in Criminal Matters Act